-We tapped certified raw-food chef and plant-based nutritionist Summer Sanders, who is the author of Raw + Radiant, to break them down.
+We tapped certified raw-food chef and plant-based nutritionist Summer Sanders, who is the author of Raw and Radiant, to break them down.
 "Superfoods are powerful nutrient-dense foods that with just one serving pack a major punch," explains Sanders.
 "They typically have a high content of supportive antioxidants, protein, omegas, minerals, fiber, or other essential nutrients that are nurturing to your body.
 One serving size of a 'superfood' will give you more nutrients than you would ever get from one serving of other foods.
 This is their superpower: major nutrients in a small package.
-Different superfood foods have different superpowers; some are incredible for anti-aging while others heal the gut or support metabolism."
+Different superfoods have different superpowers; some are incredible for anti-aging, while others heal the gut or support metabolism."

-Integrative nutrition health coach Holly Harding, AADP, founder of superfood skincare line O'o Hawaii, is also an advocate of filling your body up with these nutrients, which will in turn keep your calorie intake in check.
+Integrative nutrition health coach Holly Harding, INHC, AADP, founder of superfood skincare line O'o Hawaii, is also an advocate of filling up your body with these nutrients, which will in turn keep your calorie intake in check.
 "Because they are nutrient-rich, they fill you up faster and actually reduce your overall caloric intake," explains Harding.
-"Many superfoods help increase blood circulation, energy, cell renewal, and repair as well as hormonal imbalance.
+"Many superfoods help increase blood circulation, energy, cell renewal, and repair hormonal imbalance.
 When these basic functions are improved, metabolism can increase."

 "Pineapple is high in manganese, which is an antioxidant-rich trace mineral that creates strong bones and increases collagen production," explains Harding.
 "It also contains vitamin C and thiamin (B1), which is crucial in healthy cell function and a healthy metabolism.
 But the most important health benefit of pineapple is its digestive enzyme known as bromelain.
 This enzyme breaks down protein molecules and has been determined to aid digestion and decrease inflammation.
 Healthy digestion is key to increasing metabolism."